-Jeremy has headed the History of Art department since January 2014.
+Jeremy joined the Senior Management Team of the Institute as Head of History of Art in 2014.
 His training is as a museum educator and art historian and his specialisation is the art and culture of Renaissance Italy.
 Today, he oversees a team of lecturers who contribute to the Institute’s history of art courses and study abroad programming.
 After graduating with a degree in Museum Education from the Massachusetts College of Art and Design in Boston, Jeremy completed his MA in Art History at Syracuse University as a Florence Fellow.
-He is an accredited NADFAS Lecturer, a member of the Association of Art Historians (AAH), a member of the International Council of Museums (ICOM) and serves as the Academic Co-ordinator for the annual Palazzo Strozzi Foundation USA High School Renaissance Award Programme.
+He is an accredited Lecturer for The Arts Society, a member of the Association of Art Historians (AAH) and a member of the International Council of Museums (ICOM).

 Sara Bini, History of Art Administrator